gregorsunta/battleship/README.md

 I decided to make my DOM referencing completely seperate and hierarchy based.
 This lead to some improvements like simplicity when accesing this properties and simpler names.
 But it also caused a lot of problems when adding a new layer to the hierarchy.

 I also decided to attach html player element and player data creating functions to a combined factory function `PlayerComponents`.
 This way I could also add dom manipulating methods and easily manipulate player elements when creating a `const playerOne = new PlayerComponents(someData)` like this: `playerOne.elements.hidePlacedShips()`.
-This hovewer, presented its own challenges as the code became more complex in the `PlayerComponents.js`
+This, hovewer, presented its own challenges as the code became more complex in the `PlayerComponents.js` file.

+### Test driven development

+I was using TDD for the first couple of files, and It was apparent why it was a valuable skill.
+It saved tons of time and held code complexity at bay.
+But somewhere along the way when programming DOM manipulation bits I stopped using it and it cost me loads of time.